Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By KetsuTT.
 - Collab with Alexisdrawz (Thank you!).
 This robot references the Maykr Slayer Skin from Doom Eternal.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/robot_59(1).png)

-robot 60:
-- By electrictaco.
-- Remakes the original to have a more beast-like resemblance instead of being part beast part machine.

 robot 61:
 - By bugpesto.